 The hypothalamus also helps to regulate your appetite, metabolism, sexual desire, and emotional responses.

 It does this by sampling your blood for certain metabolites and then relaying that information to the pituitary where it can stimulate the release of certain hormones.

 You can think of the hypothalamus as one level higher than the pituitary gland.

-Because of its importance in the regulation of MANY hormone systems, poor lifestyle can cause a dramatic impact in your quality of life if it suppresses hypothalamic function.
+Because of its importance in the regulation of MANY hormone systems, a poor lifestyle can cause a dramatic impact on your quality of life if it suppresses hypothalamic function.

-This gland is in your brain and secretes a bunch of "stimulating" hormones which find and act on target tissues to stimulate the release of hormone.
+This gland is in your brain and secretes a bunch of “stimulating” hormones which find and act on target tissues to stimulate the release of hormones.